mongodb/docs/source/includes/fact-ttl-collection-background-timing.rst

 they expire but *before* the background task runs or completes.

-The duration of the removal operation depends on the workload of your :program:`mongod` instance.
+The duration of the removal operation depends on the workload of your :binary:`~bin.mongod` instance.
 Therefore, expired data may exist for some time *beyond* the 60 second period between runs of the background task.